Find Affordable College Courses

 Baltimore, MD

-Morgan State University landed the #8 spot in the 2023 rankings for the best liberal arts general studies programs.
-Morgan State is a moderately-sized public school located in the large city of Baltimore.
+With a ranking of #8, Morgan State University did quite well on this year’s best schools for liberal arts general studies students.
+Morgan State is a medium-sized public school located in the large city of Baltimore.

 The average amount in student loans that liberal arts majors at Morgan State take out is $31,625.
 The average monthly payment of a loan this size is about $359, assuming that the borrower is on a 10-year repayment plan.